martgras/LukeRobertsControl/README.md

 Find the device address of you lamp (example "c4:b9:69:fe:14:b6")

-1. Modifiy the settings in platformio_usersettings.ini
+1. Modifiy the settings in platformio_usersettings.ini.sample and save as  platformio_usersettings.ini
+2. Open in PlatformIO
-2. Build and upload
+4. Build and upload
 3. Updates can be sent using OTA.

 ## MQTT